Intelligent Routing

 4. Co-existing with on-premise Web Proxy

-Banyan can operate seamlessly in secure networks that require all web traffic to be inspected by a web proxy.
-The Banyan App and Banyan Access Tier both respect the OS’s http_connect
+CSE can operate seamlessly in secure networks that require all web traffic to be inspected by a web proxy.
+The desktop app and Access Tier both respect the OS’s http_connect

-proxy setting, and so can communicate with the Banyan Cloud Command Center.
+proxy setting, and so can communicate with the Cloud Command Center.

 What’s next